creasource/reactive-idb/README.md

 # reactive-idb

-A reactive wrapper to indexedDb using Rxjs
+A reactive wrapper to IndexedDB using Rxjs